chainsawriot/einfach/README.md

 ### The dumped data

-Until a bug of the upstream academictwitteR is fixed, this package will only dump the tweet data.
+At the moment, this package will only dump the tweet data.

 The dumped data is a tibble and look like so: